 In all games, the statisticians are required to contact FIBA Europe in the way defined for each competition.
-Normally this would include contacting FIBA Europe by skype upon arrival in the game venue.

 Failure to provide the Offices of FIBA Europe with the above information or using statisticians who are not FIBA licensed will be subject to an administrative fine (see articles 70.2. or 70.3).